Our recruitment campaign has currently been paused. We are however continuing to encourage applications to support one of our on call locations.

 Stage 2 - Interview

-If you pass the online assessments, we will invite you to an interview (group discussion).
+If you pass the behaviour based assessment, we will invite you to an interview (group discussion).

 Stage 3 - Fitness and physical testing

-If successful in the group discussion, you will be asked to attend the physical assessments.
+If successful in the group discussion, you will be asked to attend fitness and physical assessments.

 Firefighting can be a physically demanding and hazardous activity.
 A good level of fitness is key to ensure operational safety and effectiveness.
-For more details of the tests involved check out our page on the Fitness tests for becoming a fire fighter.
+The fitness assessment will be in the form of a bleep test, which is a multi-stage fitness test in which you must do 20 metre shuttle runs in time with bleeps.
+You will be expected to achieve level 8.8.
+The physical assessments are designed to assess your level of physical ability, aptitude and manual dexterity in line with requirements of the role.
+For more details on the tests involved, check out our page on the fitness tests for becoming a fire fighter.

 Stage 4 - Medical examination